On Reeb graphs induced from smooth functions on 3-dimensional closed orientable manifolds with finitely many singular values: Several terminologies and the proof of Theorem

 \begin{Prob} Find restrictions on the topologies of manifolds admitting functions of Theorem \ref{thm:1} satisfying appropriate topological conditions. \end{Prob}

-As simplest answers, in \cite{saeki3}, manifolds admitting Morse functions such that preimages of regular values are disjoint unions of spheres have been studied and $3$-dimensional closed, connected and orientable manifolds admitting Morse functions such that connected components of preimages of regular values are $S^2$ or $S^1 \times S^1$, or ones such that $0$ or $1$ are assigned to all edges of the graph isomorphic to the Reeb graph in Theorem \ref{thm:1}, are characterized as manifolds represented as connected sums of Lens spaces or copies of $S^2 \times S^1$.
+As a simplest answer, in \cite{saeki3}, manifolds admitting Morse functions such that preimages of regular values are disjoint unions of a copy of $S^k$ have been studied for $k \geq 1$.
+As another simplest result, it has been shown that a $3$-dimensional closed, connected and orientable manifold admits a Morse function such that connected components of preimages of regular values are always diffeomorphic to $S^2$ or $S^1 \times S^1$ if and only if it is diffeomorphic to $S^3$ or represented as a connected sum of Lens spaces or copies of $S^2 \times S^1$.
+In other words, the case where $0$ or $1$ are assigned to all edges of the graphs in Theorem \ref{thm:1} was studied there under the additional constraint that the class of functions is restricted to the class of Morse functions.
+See also Remark \ref{rem:3}.

 \begin{Prob} Can we show a non-orientable version of Theorem \ref{thm:1}? \end{Prob}